grisuno/LazyOwn/COMMANDS.md

 The function performs the following steps:

 1. Retrieves the values for `rport` and `rat_key` from `self.params`.
-2. Checks if the required parameters `rport` and `rat_key` are set.
+2. Checks if the required parameters `rport` and `rat_key` are assign.
 If not, it prints an error message and returns.
 3. Calls the `run_script` method to execute the `lazybotcli.py` script with the appropriate arguments.

 :param rport: The port number for the connection.
-Must be set in `self.params`.
+Must be assign in `self.params`.
 :type rport: int
 :param rat_key: The key for the RAT.
-Must be set in `self.params`.
+Must be assign in `self.params`.
 :type rat_key: str

 :returns: None

 Manual execution:
-1. Ensure that `rport` and `rat_key` are set in `self.params`.
+1. Ensure that `rport` and `rat_key` are assign in `self.params`.
 2. The script `modules/lazybotcli.py` should be present in the `modules` directory.
 3. Run the script with:
     `python3 modules/lazybotcli.py --host 0.0.0.0 --port <rport> --key <rat_key>`